sfera-labs/strato-pi-max-kernel-module/README.md

 After installation, you will find all the available devices under the `/sys/class/stratopimax/` path.

-The following paragraphs list all the devices (directories) and properties (files) coresponding to Strato Pi Max's and its expansion boards' features.
+The following paragraphs list all the devices (directories) and properties (files) corresponding to Strato Pi Max and its expansion boards' features.

 You can write to and/or read these files to configure, monitor and control your Strato Pi Max.
 The kernel module will take care of performing the corresponding GPIO or I2C operations.